nathanielBellamy/rustby/README.md

   - maintain full functionality in Ruby
 - Optimize in [Rust](https://www.rust-lang.org/)
   - translate performance sensitive operations into Rust
+  - compare Ruby and Rust performance using `Services::Benchmarker`
 - Fallback on Ruby
   - if there is any error in Rust, default to performing the computation in Ruby
+  - wrap your Rust code in a Ruby default using `Services::Fallbacker`

 ### why 🦀rustby🐝